KaroBe/bachelorthesis-bioinspired-optimisation/README.md

 ## References

-All sources used for the thesis are collected in bachelorthesis-bioinspired-optimisation/bibliography.bib.
+All sources used for the thesis are provided [as .bib file](bachelorthesis-bioinspired-optimisation/bibliography.bib)

-### Artificial Bee Colony - Combinatorial Artificial Bee Colony
+### Artificial Bee Colony
 [1] D. Karaboga and B. Gorkemli, “A combinatorial Artificial Bee Colony algorithm for traveling salesman problem,” 2011 International Symposium on Innovations in Intelligent Systems and Applications, pp. 50–53, 2011.

 [2] D. Karaboga and B. Gorkemli, “Solving Traveling Salesman Problem by Using Combinatorial Artificial Bee Colony Algorithms,” International Journal on Artificial Intelligence Tools, vol. 28, no. 01, Art. no. 01, 2019, doi: 10.1142/S0218213019500040.